-Safe Ride

-We encourage all members of the campus community to use common sense and practice good personal safety techniques at all times.
+Safe Ride: We encourage all members of the CC community to use common sense and practice good personal safety techniques at all times.
 Students and employees alike are encouraged to walk in groups of three or more, especially during the hours of darkness.
-However, when this is not possible, please use the college's Safe Ride Service.
-On Wednesday, Friday, and Saturday nights, CCAT operates two Safe Ride vehicles to accommodate increased usage.
-Colorado College community members may call the Safe Ride Service and receive an escort up to five blocks away from campus.
-Please reference the map below to see Safe Ride's operational boundaries.
+However, when this is not possible, please use CC's Safe Ride Service.
+CC community members may call the Safe Ride Service and receive an escort up to five blocks away from campus.